netascode/ansible-dc-vxlan/README.md

 ### Set Environment for the Collection

-Installation of a Python virtual environment is needed in order to install the collection and it's requirements.
+Installation of a Python virtual environment is needed in order to install the collection and its requirements.
 We recommend [pyenv](https://github.com/pyenv/pyenv) which provides a robust Python virtual environment capability that also allows for management of different Python versions.
 The following instructions are detailed around using pyenv.
 For pipeline execution please refer to the pipeline section which is documented at container level.

 #### Step 1 - Installing the Example Repository